Drakesinger/kit/README.md

 This is a very shabby upload of my personal one-man project.
 It is not by any means complete.
 I have spent 1.5 years working on this in my sparetime.
 A lot of things will be very dirty, some things will be missing, and some things will seem to exist for no reason at all.
 This is NOT a cleaned up project. (yet!)

+It should be added that a lot in this readme is just plain wrong as well.
+Check http://svkonsult.se/kit for more information about this project and its uses.

 Sharing this mainly for educational reasons, dont expect it to hold any "public release" quality.
 Enjoy!